Skip to Content

 Three Layers

-The bottom layer is a thinner label that the legs screw in to, and adds further support and rigidity.
+The bottom layer is a thinner label that the legs screw into, and adds further support and rigidity.

 Easy to Disassemble